chandraprvkvsh/ScreenScore-Analyzing-Emotions-in-Movie-Reviews/README.md

 # Brief Introduction

-Objective of this project was to train a classifier which can take a text as input and give output user sentiment whether it is positive or negative
+Objective of this project was to train a classifier which can take a text as input and give output user sentiment whether it is positive or negative.

 This project involved a labelled movie review dataset used to train the classifier.
 All of the text in dataset is cleaned before training is done.